rigred/rigred.github.io/docs/_posts/2025-07-10-deconstructing-kunpeng-916.md

 ### How to Program for It

-For anyone writing software for this hardware, the takeaway is simple: **you must be NUMA-aware.** Ignoring the topology is a recipe for inconsistent, and likely poor, performance.
+For anyone writing software for this hardware, the takeaway is simple: you must be NUMA-aware.
+The detailed topology underscores this critical need.
+For optimal performance, processes should be pinned not just to a specific CPU socket, but to the specific 16-core NUMA node (die) that provides the lowest latency access to the required resources.

-* **Pin Your Processes:** Use tools like `taskset` or `numactl` to lock your virtual machines or application's threads to the cores within a specific physical domain.
-For the lowest latency, pin them to a single 8-core cluster (e.g., cores 0-7).
-This ensures they share the fastest L2 and L3 resources.
+* **Pin Your Processes:** Use tools like `taskset` or `numactl` to lock your applications to the cores within a specific physical domain (e.g., cores 0-7 for an 8-core cluster, or 0-15 for a full die).

-* **Place Your Memory:** Thread pinning is useless if the data lives on another continent (or, in this case, another NUMA node).
-Use `numactl --membind` to tie a process's memory allocation to its local NUMA node.
-This keeps L3 misses from turning into catastrophically slow cross-socket memory accesses.
+* **Place Your Memory and Peripheraps:** Thread pinning is useless if the data or devices live on another die.
+For example, since the log shows the AMD GPU is on NUMA node 3, a GPGPU application should have its threads and memory explicitly bound to that node to avoid the 1.5x-2.0x latency penalty of cross-die communication:
+`numactl --physcpubind=48-63 --membind=3 ./my_gpu_application`

 * **Design for Locality:** The best approach is to design algorithms that respect the hardware.
 Keep the "hot" working set for latency-sensitive tasks within the 8 MB local L3 slice.
-For throughput-bound jobs, break the problem into chunks and assign each chunk to a cluster, letting it work on its local data.

----

 ### Looking Forward to Look Back: What the Kunpeng 920 Tells Us